The Rise and Fall of Association Health Plans: A Look Back at the 2018 Ruling and its Pending Rescinding in 2024

 Perspectives and Statistics on the 2018 Ruling

-Opponents also raised concerns about the potential for AHPs to offer limited coverage and exclude essential health benefits mandated by the Affordable Care Act (ACA).
-They argued that this could leave individuals and businesses vulnerable to gaps in coverage and inadequate protection against catastrophic medical expenses.
+Opponents also cautioned that AHPs might exclude essential benefits required by the Affordable Care Act (ACA).
+They believed limited coverage could expose individuals and businesses to gaps and large out-of-pocket medical expenses during serious illness or injury.

 The Rescission of the 2018 Ruling

-In December of 2023, the Biden administration proposed rescinding the 2018 ruling, effectively limiting the scope of AHPs.
-The proposal for rescission is primarily driven by concerns over potential adverse effects on the individual and small group insurance markets, particularly for those who require comprehensive coverage.
+In December 2023, the Biden administration proposed rescinding the 2018 ruling to restrict the scope of AHPs.
+This proposal followed growing concerns about negative impacts on individual and small group markets needing comprehensive health coverage.

 The proposal to roll back the ruling has been met with mixed reactions.
 While critics of AHPs and proponents of the ACA applauded the move, supporters of expanding AHPs have expressed disappointment, as they believed it will limit health insurance options for small businesses and self-employed individuals.